-In recent years, successful and inspiring celebrities have been revealing and celebrating their neurodiversity.
+In recent years, celebrities have spoken out about and openly celebrated their neurodiversity.
 Actor Will Smith, chef Heston Blumenthal and Olympic swimmer Michael Phelps have all spoken publicly about their ADHD whilst Richard Branson has discussed how his Dyslexia has played a role in his success.
 But what exactly is neurodiversity, and how can it be embraced in the modern workplace?

 A recent poll by the CIPD suggests that 72% of HR professionals have not considered neurodiversity in their people management practices, despite 10% of the population being neurodivergent in some way.

 In his work The Power of Neurodiversity, Dr. Thomas Armstrong, Executive Director of the American Institute of Learning and Development, suggests “there is no such thing as a standard brain.”
 Instead, there is a seemingly boundless range of human brain functioning and behavioural traits which should be embraced within the workplace.
 Hiring neurodiverse talent is highly beneficial for workforces.

 Recent research by the Advisory, Conciliation and Arbitration Service shows that neurodivergent employees attribute their career success to skills associated with their neurodiversity, such as creativity, lateral thinking and planning ahead.
 Steve Silberman, author of NeuroTribes which discusses the history of autism, supports the view that neurodivergent individuals have the ability to think outside the box and identify and solve problems in ways that neurotypical individuals cannot.